What items can give you a discount on homeowners insurance?

 High credit score

-Having a high credit score of 700 or above is something that your insurer takes into consideration when writing your premium quote.
-Your potential insurer will pull your current score from one of the three agencies that records them and will use it and information about your past claim history to create something called an insurance score.
-This score is used to help determine your costs.
+Having a high credit score of 700 or above is something that your insurer takes into consideration when writing your premium quote in most states.
+Your potential insurer will conduct a soft credit check and will use your credit-related information and behaviors, along with information about your past claim history, to create something called an insurance score.
+This score is used to help determine your likelihood of filing a claim and influences your premium costs.

 Although it may already be factored into your basic quote, it’s worth asking the agent if there is an additional discount for your credit score, especially if it’s at the higher end.